 The City of Northfield Comprehensive Transportation Plan (2008) provides a system plan for the City's roadway network.
 Within the plan, the roadway classifications are identified for the current roadway network and future network (Attachment 2).
 The future land use within the Comprehensive Plan is used to project traffic volumes for the roadway network.
-The projected 2030 traffic volume for North Avenue is 5300 Vehicles Per Day with full development of the NW area.
+The projected 2030 traffic volume for North Avenue is 5,300 Vehicles Per Day with full development of the NW area.
 A typical rural 2-lane roadway can support double the projected traffic volume.

-However, it is not that simple as saying North Avenue can double in traffic even beyond what is projected in 2030.
-As North Avenue increases with traffic, and traffic is distributed to the surrounding roadway network, there may need to be turn lanes, widening at intersections, and intersection control evaluated.
+However, as North Avenue doubles in traffic beyond what is projected in 2030, and traffic is distributed to the surrounding roadway network, there may need to be turn lanes, widening at intersections, and intersection control evaluated.